kmike/greatape/README.rst

 ``greatape`` defaults to using SSL to access the MailChimp API.
 If this isn't what you want, pass ``ssl=False`` to the ``MailChimp`` constructor.

+In case you desperately want to know exactly what resource you are hitting with what data, pass the constructor ``debug=True`` and you will get a print out of the URL and POST data just before the call is made.